cyberjunky/3commas-cyber-bots/README.md

 notify-urls = [ "tgram://9995888120:BoJPor6opeHyxx5VVZPX-BoJPor6opeHyxx5VVZPX/" ]
 ```

-This is the layout of the config file used by the `compound.py` helper:
+This is the layout of the config file used by the `compound.py` bot helper:

 -   **timeinterval** - update timeinterval in Seconds. (default is 3600)
 -   **debug** - set to true to enable debug logging to file. (default is False)